Learn everything about How to Grow Fishbone Cactus to include this peculiar-looking plant in your collection! It also grows fast.

 - Place the pot where it gets plenty of bright indirect light.

 - Do not water the cutting till it shows a sign of growth.
+Before that, you can spray water around the soil if it’s looking bone-dry.

 Pro Tip: Planting multiple cuttings in a pot will make for a full-looking plant!